UW-THINKlab/resilience/docs/development-guides/2_frontend_development.md

    pixi run -e frontend setup-infra
    ```

 5. Run Flutter.
-This will open the Android app in a new Chrome window
+This will open the Android app in a new Chrome window.
+You will need the supabase backend to be running in order to use the app.
+See [Backend Components](./1_backend_development.md) for more information.

    To ensure the app connects to Supabase, set the `SUPABASE_URL` and `SUPABASE_ANON_KEY` with: